Top International Ski Destinations for Australians

 Bansko, Bulgaria

-One of Europe’s most budget-friendly resorts, Bansko offers affordable lift passes, accommodation, and food.
-While the terrain isn’t as vast as the Alps, it’s perfect for beginners and intermediate skiers.
+One of Europe’s most budget-friendly ski resorts, Bansko offers low-cost lift passes, accommodation, and food.
+While the terrain isn’t as vast as major ski resorts in Japan or the Alps, it’s a great fit for beginner and intermediate skiers who want groomed runs and a relaxed mountain atmosphere.

 Andorra